-JAKARTA, Legal Literacy - The Corruption Eradication Commission (KPK) publishes KPK Regulation Number 1 of 2026 which amends five provisions in KPK Regulation Number 2 of 2019 concerning Gratification Reporting.
-The changes include reasonable value limits, reporting deadlines, decision signing mechanisms, document completeness, and the tasks of the Gratification Control Unit.
+JAKARTA, Legal Literacy - The Corruption Eradication Commission (KPK) has issued KPK Regulation Number 1 of 2026, which amends five provisions in KPK Regulation Number 2 of 2019 concerning Gratification Reporting.
+The changes include reasonable value limits, reporting deadlines, decision signing mechanisms, document completeness, and the duties of the Gratification Control Unit.

-Increase in the Reasonable Limit Value for Gratification Reporting
+Increase in Reasonable Value Limit for Gratification Reporting

-The latest regulation changes the threshold for the value of gratifications that are not required to be reported to the KPK.
-Gifts in the context of weddings or traditional and religious ceremonies increased from IDR 1 million to IDR 1.5 million per giver.
+The latest regulation changes the threshold for the value of gratification that is not required to be reported to the KPK.
+Gifts in the context of weddings or traditional and religious ceremonies have increased from IDR 1 million to IDR 1.5 million per giver.

-Gifts between colleagues that are not in the form of money increase from IDR 200,000 to IDR 500,000 per giver.
-The total annual limit increases from IDR 1 million to IDR 1.5 million.
+Gifts between fellow co-workers that are not in the form of money have increased from IDR 200 thousand to IDR 500 thousand per giver.
+The total limit per year has increased from IDR 1 million to IDR 1.5 million.

-The previous provision that stipulated a reasonable limit of IDR 300,000 per giver for farewell, retirement, or birthday events among colleagues has been removed.
+The previous provision that set a reasonable limit of IDR 300 thousand per giver for farewell, retirement, or birthday events for fellow co-workers has been abolished.

-Gratifications reported after 30 working days may be designated as state property.
-The provisions in Article 12B of Law Number 31 of 1999 juncto Law Number 20 of 2001 concerning the Eradication of Corruption remain in effect.
+Gratification reported more than 30 working days late may be designated as state property.
+The provisions in Article 12B of Law Number 31 of 1999 juncto Law Number 20 of 2001 concerning the Eradication of Criminal Acts of Corruption remain in effect.

 Changes to the Basis for Signing Decisions

-The signing of the Decree (Surat Keputusan/SK) determining the status of gratification, which was previously based on the value of the gratification, has been changed.
-The signing of the SK is now determined based on the prominent nature or adjusted to the level of the reporter's position.
+The signing of Decree Letters (SK) determining the status of gratification, which was previously based on the amount of gratification, has been changed.
+The signing of the SK is now determined based on the prominent nature or adjusted to the reporting official's level of position.

 Deadline for Completing Report Documents